Ty3uK/YMC/README.md

 ## Features

-- Control playback from any window or screen through top bar popup
+- Control playback from any window or screen using the widget in the top panel
 - Control playback with Mac native media keys
 - Get current track info with notification
 - Share link to track through native sharing menu